ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/dwb_controller/trajectory_critics/base_obstacle.md

 # BaseObstacleCritic { #base-obstacle-critic }

 Scores a trajectory based on where the path passes over the costmap.
-To use this properly, you must use the inflation layer in costmap to expand obstacles by the robot’s radius.
+To use this properly, you must use the inflation layer in costmap to expand obstacles by the robot's radius.

 ## Parameters